 Year to year comparisons show IT Jobs increased at double the rate of 2017 - Janco's forecast of 136,500 new IT jobs stays firm

-Park City, UT - The IT job market spiked up with double the number new jobs in January of this year versus January of last year.
+Park City, UT - Confidence is high as number of new IT jobs increases.
+The IT job market spiked up with double the number new jobs in January of this year versus January of last year.
 The CEO of Janco Associates, Mr. Victor Janulaitis said, "This increased demand for IT professions remains firm with more hiring on tap for at least the next several months.
 From our conversations with many CIOs, CFOs, and CEOs we feel this is the start of a boom in demand for IT professionals.
 Janco's forecast of 136,500 new IT jobs for 2017 is on track with 11,800 new jobs added in January. "

 Mr. M. Victor Janulaitis said, “The recent election has created a positive outlook for job growth in general and Information Technology in particular.
 If as the new administration says, jobs will be brought back to the US, a re-vamped H-1B visa program implemented, the tax system improved, and infrastructure spending increased -- that should result in a significantly improved economic picture."
 He added.
 "With the stimulus and constraints proposed by the new administration there will be greater need for US based IT resources.
 IT hiring will be up."

 However, growth in job market size is not seen across all IT disciplines.
 Telecommunication has seen a drop in the number of IT jobs with an overall reduction of 24,900 in the last 12 months.
 The CEO said, "Much of that reduction was due to consolidations in that industry and automation which has improved overall productivity."
 He added, "The growth of the system design and related services has more than offset that decline.
 92,500 new jobs have been added there in the last 12 months."